marcopeg/marcopeg.github.io/content/posts/2019/0605-graphql-made-easy.md

 ## Configuration - How to change the Endpoint name

-Say you don't like `/api` as endpoint for your GraphQL... say you'd prefer `/graphql`.
+Say you don't like `/api` as the endpoint for your GraphQL... say you'd prefer `/graphql`.

 Here is how you can hook into the App's boot process and provide custom configuration: